ShiinaKochiya/angelina-chan-sc/README.md

 - 2022-05-06, Sakura Kaslana is back on the project, but with limited activities.
 Seyun Sky is now a part of this too.

 - 2022-10-01: Sakura on hiatus again.
 No new features, only bugfixes.

+- The requirement bump to node 18 is due to fetch being implemented there.
+If you use node 17, you will not be able to use some commands.